HONOR-X7c-ADS

 Designer: Jan Joseph Laida

-In a culture where beauty queens are in held high regard, Alicia recognizes the need for authenticity.
+In a culture where beauty queens are held in high regard, Alicia recognizes the need for authenticity.
 Moreover, through the power of relatability, she uses her influence to teach and shatter any pretenses of perfectionism.

 I want to be an “Ate” to many girls because I was alone.
 I want to be that person that someone reached out about their insecurities, about what they feel, about their problems because I didn’t have that.
 Like I already experienced that, so I want to pass on the message and pass on the knowledge.